How much should I save each month?

 A common rule of thumb when determining how much to save in a month is to start with a budget breakout built around your necessities, discretionary expenses, and savings.
 Here’s what we mean by those categories:

-- Necessities includes expenses related to food and shelter, such as rent, a mortgage, groceries, and utility bills.
+- Necessities includes monthly expenses related to food and shelter, such as rent, a mortgage, groceries, and utility bills.

 - Discretionary expenses include entertainment and shopping expenses, such as special dinners out or going to a concert.